Looking to add a luxurious yet warm touch to your bedroom?

-Compressible: As compared to other non-natural fibers, down has a more compressible nature which means that it is easy to pack it into a small space.
-This ability of down can be felt when we store away our winter jackets and find then in the same shape next year.
+- Compressible: As compared to other non-natural fibers, down has a more compressible nature which means that it is easy to pack it into a small space.
+This ability of down can be felt when we store away our winter jackets and find them in the same shape next year.

-Light: Down has a great advantage of being super light in terms of its weight as compared to feathers.
+- Light: Down has the great advantage of being super light in terms of its weight as compared to feathers.
 I know you must be thinking about your super lightweight Canadian winter jacket right now!!
 Yes, a duvet can also be that light.

-Price: Down bedding items are much more expensive than feather since they have a longer lifespan and also provide for a fluffier experience.
-Feather bedding on the other hand is an ultimate budget-friendly option.
+- Price: Down bedding items are much more expensive than feather since they have a longer lifespan and also provide for a fluffier experience.
+Feather bedding on the other hand is the ultimate budget-friendly option.

 Shop Our Selection of Premium Goose Down Bedding